wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    no-op
       No-op is a computer instruction which means no operation.
 When the computer processor encounters a no-op instruction, it simply moves to the next sequential instruction.
 Read more about no-op on `Wikipedia <https://en.wikipedia.org/wiki/NOP_(code)>`_ .

+   odometry
+     Using sensors on the robot to create an estimate of the pose of the robot on the field.

    OPR
       `Offensive Power Rating <https://blog.thebluealliance.com/2017/10/05/the-math-behind-opr-an-introduction/>`__ - a system to attempt to deduce the average point contribution of a team to an alliance